msgtobala/My-Books/Flutter/Flutter.md

 }

-// any child insided of InheritedData can use, class FlipWidget extends StatelessWidget {
+// any child inside of InheritedData can use, class FlipWidget extends StatelessWidget {
   @override
   Widget build(BuildContext context) {